pocc/regexcap/README.md

 ## Usage notes

+* `-m` uses multiprocessing and will speed up execution for large files
 * Avoid shorthand display filters like `-e ip.addr` and use their more explicit representations like `-e ip.src -e ip.dst`.
 Tshark maps shorthand display filters to exactly one field in json output, so fewer fields may be